mounika281005/WEATHER-FORECAST-APP-COD5909/README.md

 # WEATHER-FORECAST-APP-COD5909

+## WEATHER-FORECAST-APP(Made using HTML5 CSS3 and JavaScript)

+You can see the website live at:

 ## Weather Forecast App Documentation

 Welcome to the Weather Forecast App documentation.
 This comprehensive guide aims to provide you with an in-depth understanding of the code and functionality behind the Weather Forecast App, developed using HTML, CSS, and JavaScript.